 Slack offers a limited free version to try out the tool first.
 Those who are used to Slack usually don't want to do without it.
 But beginners often need some time before they realize the great benefits of the tool.

-Zapier is perhaps the most curious and innovative of all collaboration tools because it's not actually a collaboration tool.
-Instead, it connects two or more other apps via "zaps" and enables them to exchange information with each other.
-This allows you to automate many steps that you used to do manually in a team or in the interface with your clients.
+Zapier is perhaps the most curious and innovative of all collaboration tools, because it's not really a collaboration tool at all.
+Instead, it connects two or more other apps via "zaps" and allows them to exchange ideas with each other.
+This allows you to automate many steps that you used to do manually as a team or in the interface with your customers.

 If you receive an email with an attachment, for example, you could set up a one-step zap to automatically copy the attachment to Dropbox and notify you via Slack.
 You have the option to create Zaps based on any trigger.

-Another example would be to set up Zapier to automatically write an event in your team members' calendar apps when a Trello card with a due date is assigned.
+Another example would be to set up Zapier to automatically write an event to your team members' calendar apps when a Trello card with a due date is assigned.
 No more "Oh!
 Was that due today?
 I forgot...".
-These are just two ideas of almost infinite possibilities.
+These are just two ideas of almost endless possibilities.
 Even if you already use a project management tool that lacks certain workflows, Zapier is worth a look.
-Maybe you can extend your existing software landscape with it so that your different tools and processes "talk" to each other.
+Maybe you can extend your existing software landscape with it, so that your different tools and processes "talk" to each other.